LokiRodrigues/LokiRodrigues/README.md

 Hello!
-I’m a 23-year-old aspiring software developer from Manaus, Brazil.
+I’m Loki, a 23-year-old aspiring software developer from Manaus, Brazil.
 Currently, I’m pursuing a degree in Systems Analysis and Development at Uninorte 🎓, where I’m honing my skills in programming, problem-solving, and software development.

 When I’m not coding or studying, you’ll often find me immersed in the world of online gaming 🎮 or watching live streams of people playing games.
 I’m a huge fan of The Big Bang Theory 📺 and Dragon Ball Z.